Ojaswi1/Wrangling-SCOTUS-data/scotus.md

     count = n(),
   )

+#Using left-join to join the tables and replacing the na values with 0
 joined <- left_join(x = total_cases, y = only_one_vote) %>%
   select(term, total, count) %>%
   mutate(count = replace_na(count, 0))